AVSystem/developer-zone/docs/Cloud_integrations/influx.md

 ```

 !!! info
-    For more information abou the Influx API, visit Influx's [API documentation](https://docs.influxdata.com/influxdb/v2.7/api/).
+    For more information about the Influx API, visit Influx's [API documentation](https://docs.influxdata.com/influxdb/v2.7/api/).

 **Add the API token** which you previously created in your InfluxDB account.

 !!!
 Tip
     Use the **Test event handler**-option to validate the configuration of the HTTP request before creating the event handler.
+When performing such test, an event should arrive in your Influx bucket.

     ![Test event handler](images/test-event-handler.png "Test event handler")